rabstolaf/bwsys/03_scripting.md

     commands
 }
 ```
 * Functions in bash scripting act in some ways like new processes.
-Because of this, if you want to pass arguments to a bash function, you need to use the _$1_ ... _$n_ variables
+Because of this, if you want to pass arguments to a bash function, you need to use the _$1_ ... _$n_ variables.

 ```sh
 #!/bin/bash